The 69 position, also known as sixty-nine, is a series of sex positions where two people perform oral sex on each other at the same time.

 The 69 position requires coordination.
 You should be in sync, focusing on pleasure for yourself and your partner.

-To begin, one partner lies down on their back.
-In opposite-sex couples, this is often the partner with a penis.
-Next, the other person climbs on top and turns around, straddling their partner’s head with genitals above their face.
-The partner on top then leans forward and starts oral sex on the other person.
+To begin, one partner lies down on their back or side.
+The other person turns around and straddles their partner’s head with genitals above the partner's face.
+Each partner then leans forward and starts oral sex on the other person.

-There are several variations to the 69 sex position.
+There are several variations to the 69 sexual pose.
 Each brings a slightly different style, angle, and level of difficulty.

 Classic 69